nuprl/website/blog/_src/posts/2016-05-18-gradual-typing-across-the-spectrum.md

 technique is that it doesn't demand any specialized support from the underlying language runtime and is therefore easy to port to other languages (like JavaScript).

----
+## Conclusion

-That concludes the summary.
 Hopefully this helps provide a better picture of the state of gradual typing research.
 The exciting thing about gradual typing is that it contains both interesting theoretical problems and also connects to the practical needs of software developers.
 I'm hopeful that the Gradual Typing Across the Spectrum effort